In New Mexico, daredevil skydives from 18 miles above Earth

 A helium-filled balloon lifted Baumgartner into the sky on Wednesday carrying him in a pressurized capsule.

-He executed a free fall of 3 minutes and 48 seconds, reaching speeds of 536 mph, according to Red Bull Stratos, a project using the jumps to gather medical and scientific research data.
+He executed a free fall of 3 minutes and 48 seconds, reaching speeds of 536 mph (862 kph), according to Red Bull Stratos, a project using the jumps to gather medical and scientific research data.

 In the next jump, the size of the balloon that will carry Baumgartner will rise as tall as a skyscraper.